2 Data Manipulation

 write_csv2(data, "exercisesIA/forest_selected2.csv")

-You can also write directly Excel file, for example, with writexl library.
+You can also write directly to an Excel file, for example, using the writexl library.

 library(writexl)